 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Laura Whitworth is a patent litigation attorney in Fish & Richardson’s Washington D.C. office.
-Ms. Whitworth’s practice focuses on all aspects of patent infringement matters in the district courts and before the ITC.
-Ms. Whitworth has represented clients in various...
+Laura Whitworth is a patent litigation attorney in the Washington, D.C., office of Fish & Richardson P.C.
+Ms. Whitworth’s practice focuses on all aspects of patent infringement matters in the U.S. district courts and before the ITC.
+Ms. Whitworth has represented clients in various stages of patent litigation, including the...